LaWebcapsule/directus9/docs/reference/system/notifications.md

 ## List Notifications

-List all notifications that exist in Directus.
+List all notifications that exist in Directus9.

 ### Query Parameters